DemocracyOS/democracyos/CONTRIBUTING.md

 #### General guidelines

+* We flag the issues to community participation as `help wanted`, try to prioritize them.
 * Do not make a pull request withouth having run the app on your own.
 This means, you have to manually test (at least) that everything works.
 * Try not to pollute your pull request with unintended changes.
 Keep them simple and small.
 * Pull requests should always be against the `development` branch, never against `master`.